Details on whether you can have a roommate with a USDA loan

 What if I have a roommate now and our combined incomes are below income limits?

 You will still be eligible for a USDA loan if your and your roommate’s combined incomes are below limits.
-You are allowed to have a roommate or boarder in the new home as long as you, the borrower, plan to live there full-time.
+You are allowed to have a roommate or boarder in the new home as long as you, the borrower, plan to live there full-time for 12 months.

 Can I call my girlfriend/boyfriend a roommate and have her/him move out?